Noodlefu/FC-Fetcher/readme.md

 - Setup a cron job for cron.php.
 I'd suggest renaming this so people can't go to your site and simply look for cron.php and execute it over and over.
 More in notes below.
 - Include roster.php into whatever page you require!

+## Updating from previous installation

+- Replace database schema.
+- Replace all files (make a note to backup your previous installation).
+- Re-enter config.php information.

 ## Notes

 - I use the Wordpress plugin "Allow PHP in Posts and Pages" to import this into a Wordpress site, with this you can simply write [php]include 'roster.php';[/php] into a page or post.
 If you upload the files into the root of your Wordpress install, the roster will appear.